Tohbyloba/AIRLINE_PASSENGER_SATISFACTION-ANALYSIS/README.md

 ```

- - •	Airport_ID: This column represents the Airport_ID for each passengers.
+ - Airport_ID: This column represents the Airport_ID for each passengers.

-- This analysis aims to determine whether airline passenger satisfaction levels fluctuate based on travel patterns over time.
-Identifying trends in satisfaction can provide valuable insights into passenger behavior, service quality, and external factors that may influence customer experiences.Recognizing trends in satisfaction can help airlines refine their operational strategies, proactively addressing common passenger concerns before they lead to dissatisfaction.

 - Group passengers by age range (e.g., 18-25, 26-35, etc.) and count the number of satisfied customers in each group.